Barbie Zelizer, Ph.D.

 COMM 622: Communicating Memory

 COMM 639: Communication and Cultural Studies

-Barbie Zelizer's research focuses on the cultural dimensions of journalism, with a specific interest in journalistic authority, collective memory, and journalistic images in times of crisis and war.
+Barbie Zelizer's research focuses on the cultural dimensions of journalism, with a specific interest in journalistic authority, collective memory, media at risk and journalistic images in times of crisis and war.
 She also works on the impact of disciplinary knowledge on academic inquiry.

 Culture and Communication

 Scholars Program in Culture and Communication